-Traditionally, for making Takuan pickles, Daikon radish is first dried in the sun until wilted and pickled in salted rice malt.
+Traditionally, in the making of Takuan pickles, Daikon radish is first dried in the sun until wilted and then pickled in salted rice malt.

 How to Eat

-Unlike normal yellow Takuan pickles, the smoked pickled Daikon radish Iburigakko features a smoky taste.
-But Iburigakko is a kind of pickle, so as with other Japanese pickles, it basically pairs well with plain white rice.
+Unlike regular Takuan, Iburigakko has a smoky taste.
+But as with other Japanese pickles, it pairs perfectly with a warm bowl of white rice.

-Iburigakko is also used as the main ingredient for “Ochazuke (お茶漬け)” rice soup and its basic recipe is very simple like this; place some slices of Iburigakko pickles on top of steamed plain rice in a bowl and pour in hot green tea until the rice is entirely soaked.
+The basic recipe is like this; First, place some slices of Iburigakko on top of a bowl of steamed plain rice.
+Then, pour hot green tea until the rice is entirely soaked.